ansemjo/aenker/README.md

 [cobra]: https://github.com/spf13/cobra

-All the commands have a nice help message powered by [cobra] aswell, so you cann just use `--help` at any point.
+All the commands have a nice help message powered by [cobra] aswell, so you can just use `--help` at any point.

 ### autocompletion